Helping Institutions Adopt Digital & AI Tools Without Risk or Dependency

 02

-Skills are taught, but routines, ownership, and documentation are missing.
+Skills are taught, but the routines, ownership structures, and documentation needed to sustain them are missing.
+Capacity evaporates when the trainer leaves.

 Dependency on individuals